OneDrive Known Folder Move and Redirection: What You Should Know?

 You will need to back up files that are in use.
 You will most likely have users who still use PSTs which are locked and in use by Outlook all the time.

-You will need to backup files with special characters in their file names
+You will need to backup files with special characters in their filenames

-A good backup solution should be capable of backing up everything that it is demanded of it.
+A good backup solution should be capable of backing up everything that is demanded of it.
 Users may be tolerant of a sync solution that may not be able to back up files because certain special characters aren’t supported in file names.
 But with a backup, it isn’t acceptable to ask that users rename their files simply because they can’t be protected otherwise.

 You will want to ensure that users don’t tamper with and delete their backups!

-Your organization could have needs to retain user backups for a period of time to satisfy internal policy or for regulatory compliance.
+Your organization could have needed to retain user backups for a period of time to satisfy internal policy or for regulatory compliance.
 Using a sync tool as a backup means that users are free to delete their data at any time, and essentially get rid of their backup if they choose to.
 That could run you afoul of compliance requirements.

-You will want centralized management, control and reporting
+You will want centralized management, control, and reporting

 You will need to ensure that all user systems have been backed up.
 If not every day, you’ll at least need to ensure that each of them successfully backed up over the last 3 days or over the last week.
 Having centralized reporting allows you to be assured that user data is protected at all times.
 You may also want to have different backup policies for different users (different folders, different file types, different schedules, etc.)